AlgoTradingHub/theplatform-book/source/iterators.md

 ## Each right

-Applies dyad to each pair of left argument and right argument elements.
+Applies dyad to each pair of the left argument and right argument elements.

 ```o
 o)1+/:1 2 3